 4. Toys (if She Likes Them)

-Recently, Katie asked my mom for another Ken doll.
-She said that the doll would be Captain Picard.
-Katie has rediscovered Barbie dolls, so this means lots of Barbie adventures.
-Kidnapping, magic spells, rescues, and more have taken place in our family room.
+Recently, Katie asked my mom for another boy doll to be Captain Picard from Star Trek.
+Her Barbie dolls play out kidnappings, magic spells, rescues, and more in our family room.
 Now, at least one Star Trek character will join the fun.

 You don’t have to pretend that your loved one is average.
 If she plays with toys, then why not give her a toy she’d like?